 Utility models are subject to the same object constraints as patents.
 Utility models rights last six years from the application date.
-The protection period can be extended for a maximum of 10 years.
+The protection period can be extended for a maximum of 10 years from the day of application.

 The fees charged for the registration and maintenance of utility models are generally lower than those charged for the registration and maintenance of patents.